DopTrack/estimate/README.md

 Copyright notice:

-Technische Universiteit Delft hereby disclaims all copyright interest in the program “GSH package”.
-GSH is a MATLAB package to do Global Spherical Harmonic Analyses (GSHA) and Synthesis (GSHS) for Crust1.0. written by the Author(s).
+Technische Universiteit Delft hereby disclaims all copyright interest in the program “DopTrack-estimate”.
+Doptrack-estimate is a python package to perform orbit estimation of DopTrack-derived Doppler data written by the Author(s).
 Henri Werij, Faculty of Aerospace Engineering, Technische Universiteit Delft.

 © 2021, B.C.
 Root